-Students are expected to initiate and maintain regular contact with their advisors and navigators to address curricular and career concerns, and to review progress towards graduation.
+Students are expected to initiate and maintain regular contact with their advisors to address curricular and career concerns, and to review progress towards graduation.
 At a minimum, students are expected to meet with academic advisors when declaring a major or minor, before registering for classes each semester, and when making corrections to their academic requirements reports.

 Advising during the First Year